Complete Maekawa architecture in Kanagawa prefecture on a tour of the Prefectural Youth Center!

 In addition to the guidance of the bridge members, this report was also referred to the lecture by Mr. Hashimoto, the director of Maekawa Architects.

 Thank you very much!

-Finally, one more point.
+Finally, another point.

-Mr. Maekawa values the space approaching the building and calls himself “Esplana.It seems that some facilities designed a space called "Ead".
-At the time of designing the Momijigaoka area, there seems to be no evidence of the use of the name, but Hashimoto considers that the newly constructed space is worthy of being called <esplanade>.
+Maekawa cherishes the space that approaches the building, and himselfIt seems that there was a facility that designed a space called "dead".
+At the time of designing the Koyogaoka area, there seems to be no evidence of its name being used, but Director Hashimoto thinks that the newly-established space is suitable for being called <Esplanade>.

 3. Support for promoting youth science experience activities

 4. Support for performing arts activities for young people and citizens of the prefecture

 Business Hour* Momijizaka Hall, Studio HIKARI, practice room (except reception desk) 9:00~22:00 * Theater material room 9:00~22:00 * Youth material room 9:00~17:00 * Youth Support Plaza 9 : 00 ~ 21:00 (until 17:00 on Sundays) [Closed] New Year's holidays (12/28 ~ 1/4) *However, the Youth Support Plaza, Youth Library, and Drama Library are closed every Monday. ..

 Don't let me say it's old-fashioned!
 Sagami puppet show that is fun to watch, do and createGo, see, and feel the world of art File.23 Kanagawa Prefectural Youth Center "Sagami Doll Theater Competition" ･･･Kanagawa Prefectural Youth Center2020.01.09